aseanwatson/kscz_wyrm/README.md

 * Install: `./litex_setup.py --init --install --config=full`

 Actually building:
-* Run `./wyrm.py --build` to bootstrap the environment
+* Run `./wyrm.py --build --with-ethernet` to bootstrap the environment
 * `cd software` and then `make` and then `cd ..`
-* Run `./wyrm.py --build --rom=software/demo.bin`
+* Run `./wyrm.py --build --with-ethernet --rom=software/demo.bin`

 Now you should have the image needed to flash onto the FPGA

-Connect an FT232H to your computer, and connect D0 to TCK, D1 to TDI, D2 to TDO, D3 to TMS, and ground to ground.
+Connect an FT232H to your computer, and connect:
+* D0 to TCK (J27)
+* D1 to TDI (J32)
+* D2 to TDO (J30)
+* D3 to TMS (J31)
+* ground to ground (J34)

 Run `./wyrm.py --flash` and you should see a successful connect and after some time the write should complete.
+If you see current consumption go up to ~300mA you probably had a bad flash and will need to try again.

 Connect a 3.3V FTDI adapter to J19 -
 * `DATA_LED-` should be connected to the FTDI's RX pin